ckangwen/CodeExtensionPack/flutter-expack/README.md

-# FLUTTER EXTENTION PACK
+# FLUTTER extension PACK

 ## About
-This is an extention pack for developing Flutter Apps.
+This is an extension pack for developing Flutter Apps.

 **Enjoy!**